Hesam-Norouzi/django_todo_app/development_log.md

 - Added `task_list.html` template with Tailwind styling.
 - Configured URLs to route `'/'` to the task list view.

+## Step 6: Add Task Functionality

+- Created `TaskForm` using `ModelForm` for task creation.
+- Added `add_task` view to handle GET and POST requests.
+- Built `add_task.html` template with a form.
+- Linked to the add task page from the task list view.

 🚀 Status: Project is on progress